hwengineer/rf_linkbudget/docs/complexExample.rst

 SNR / SFDR optimisation
 ------------------------

-To optimize the SNR / SFDR we have to keep the signal power of each component in the eye.
+To optimize the SNR / SFDR we have to keep the signal power of each component in view.

 .. plot:: code/example8.py